federicamilinanni/SBtabVFGEN/docs/units.md

 ```

-In _SBtab_ files, units are written in a human readable form (`!Unit`
+In _SBtab_ files, units are written in a more human readable form (`!Unit`
-column) and it is not always easy to interpret those units.
+column) and it is not always trivial to interpret those units.
 The `R`
 program in this repository attempts to read the units using a
 regular expression with sub-groups.
 To make it somewhat doable, we have
 additional rules on unit-strings: